Oregon Coast 2019 – Day 7

 Turn around on the bridge, and this is the view looking to the area that constitutes the largest part of Sand Lake.
 We’ve not explored this area very well as the island itself is a popular destination with the OHV crowd, and hence, hippies on foot looking for quiet and solitude are probably misplaced.

 After making our way up the coast, the road was about to take us inland on the way towards Tillamook.
 Instead, we opted for the scenic route instead of expediency.
 Our hope was to capture a glimmer of sunset, and while we didn’t get to exactly where we might have hoped for, we were in for an indulgent surprise.
-The view is looking at the Netarts Spit and is a clue about our upcoming stop and why this tiny detour is being made.
+The view is of the Netarts Spit and is a clue about our upcoming stop and why this tiny detour is being made.

 Passing Netarts Bay with barely a hint of sun on the horizon, we are about to enter the town of Netarts.
 Caroline breaks out the old memory machine to start reminiscing about sharing an incredible dish at the Schooner Restaurant and Lounge we’d enjoyed on a previous visit.
 As a matter of fact, we had already driven by when we decided that an appetizer and a drink wouldn’t hurt our dinner plans, so a quick U-turn was made.
 Ahh, the joys of spontaneity and not finding disappointment when you walk into a place you have great memories of.
 Caroline started with a cocktail called Three Gingers and a Red, which was made of Yazi Ginger Vodka, New Deal Ginger Liqueur, ginger simple syrup, and cranberry with a fresh cranberry garnish, while the Oysters Rockoyaki was the only food option for us.
 What exactly is this appetizer we are so fond of?
 From the Schooner’s own menu: Netarts Bay oysters wood oven roasted with pork belly, greens & garlic motoyaki sauce.
 This, of course, asks the question, what is motoyaki sauce?
 From Wikipedia: Motoyaki is a style of cooking involving baked food topped with a mayonnaise-based sauce served in an oyster shell.

 Time to finish the drive to Wheeler Bay and get more dinner at the Salmonberry Saloon.
 When we started the day, we didn’t know we’d be eating at a saloon for dinner; that idea came after I called the Wheeler on the Bay Lodge to let the owner, Martha, know we’d be there a bit later if that was okay.
 You see, we’d been through Wheeler many other times and had spoken of staying here.
 So far, we’d always forgotten; this time, we didn’t.
 What we weren’t sure of though, was does Wheeler have a place for dinner?
-Martha told us that there was a great place next door, and without hearing about the menu, we decided that no matter what the fare we’d support another small business in this tiny roadside town.
+Martha told us that there was a great place next door, and without hearing about the menu, we decided that no matter what the fare, we’d support another small business in this tiny roadside town.
 What a great treat the Salmonberry is, we’ll be back for a second round for sure.

 Martha at the Lodge is an amazing host and might be the most enthusiastic person on the Oregon coast you’ll likely meet.
 Her place is right on the bay, and had we known then what we know now, we’d have booked room #9, which has to be one of the most romantic rooms out here.
 Room 9 is the Mermaid Room and has the best view, a deck overlooking the bay, and the greatest bathtub in a cedar paneled room, while the bedroom also has a fireplace.
 Seriously, it doesn’t get better than this.
 Actually, it does because the Handy Creek Bakery and Cafe is a 5-minute walk away, but that’s for breakfast, and I’ll get to that in tomorrow’s blog entry.